 The Cube, an office building in the direct vicinity of Berlin Central Station, works in a similar way.
 The Cube is a ten-story building with a glass facade that is folded inward and is likewise equipped with thousands of sensors and actuators.
 Its heart is its control center called the “Brain.”
 It is artificial intelligence that analyzes data from the sensors and makes suggestions to the operator on how the building can be run more efficiently.
 If the Brain detects that there are no longer any employees in a part of the building after 4 p.m., it suggests switching off the lighting and air-conditioning there so as to save energy.

 However, smart buildings not only deliver advantages, but also harbor risks, such as from cyberattacks.
 Since thousands of devices are connected to the Internet, there are many new “attack vectors,” as they are termed.
 They can be exploited by attackers to penetrate the building’s IT system, after which it’s simple to manipulate data and block functions of the building.
 That’s why Infineon focuses strongly on security when developing hardware for smart buildings.
 Its hardware-based security solutions range from simple authentication chips to complex implementations.

 The market for smart buildings is growing at a rapid pace.
 According to the market research firm Gartner, 5.8 billion connected devices will soon be in use worldwide, an increase of 21 percent over 2019 (4.8 billion devices).

 Experts expect the largest growth to be in the field of building automation.
-230 million devices were connected worldwide in buildings in 2018.
-That figure will be 310 million at the end of 2019 and 440 million in 2020.
+230 million devices were connected worldwide in buildings in 2018 and that figure will be 483 million in 2022.
 Their common objective: To make working and living more convenient and counteract climate change by increasing energy efficiency.